ferids55/Holiday-Package-Prediction/README.md

 ### Best Model
 ![result](/fig/model_result.PNG)

-**XGBoost** menjadi model yang terbaik dengan **F1-Score paling tinggi yaitu 82.39% dan AUC 0.9707** dengan hasil confusion matrix yaitu
+XGBoost is the best model with the highest **F1-Score of 82.39% and AUC of 0.9707** with confusion matrix results, namely

     - True Positive 131
     - False Positive 17